fraspass/pitman_yor/INPUT.md

-# Network-wide anomaly detection using Pitman-Yor processes
+# Modelling dynamic network evolution as a Pitman-Yor process

+The model and datasets are described in *Sanna Passino, F. and Heard, N. A., "Modelling dynamic network evolution as a Pitman-Yor process", Foundations of Data Science, 2019, 1(3):293-306 ([link to the journal publication](https://www.aimsciences.org/article/doi/10.3934/fods.2019013)).

-This reposit contains Python code used to perform network-wide anomaly detection in a computer network using the two parameter Poisson-Dirichlet or Pitman-Yor process (Pitman and Yor, 1997).
+This repository contains Python code used to perform network-wide anomaly detection in a computer network using the two parameter Poisson-Dirichlet or Pitman-Yor process (Pitman and Yor, 1997).

 This code builds up on the Hadoop-MapReduce procedure described in Heard and Rubin-Delanchy (2016).
 The Dirichlet process described by the authors in the paper is extended to include an extra parameter, which allows for more flexibility when modelling data exhibiting power-law behaviour.